-We are pleased to invite you to attend the 2023 Annual Meeting of Stockholders (the Annual Meeting) of Telesis Bio Inc. (Telesis Bio or the Company), which will take place on Thursday, July 6, 2023 at 8:00 a.m.
+We are pleased to invite you to attend the 2024 Annual Meeting of Stockholders (the Annual Meeting) of Telesis Bio Inc. (Telesis Bio or the Company), which will take place on Wednesday, May 1, 2024 at 8:00 a.m.
 Pacific Time.
 The Annual Meeting will be held in virtual format again this year.
-You will be able to attend the Annual Meeting by visiting www.proxydocs.com/TBIO and entering the control number located on your notice or proxy card, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.
+You will be able to attend the Annual Meeting by visiting www.proxydocs.com/TBIO and entering the control number located on proxy card, where you will be able to listen to the meeting live, submit questions and vote online by entering the control number located on your proxy card.

-The attached Notice of Annual Meeting of Stockholders and Proxy Statement contain details of the business to be conducted at the Annual Meeting,
+The accompanying proxy materials contain details of the business to be conducted at the Annual Meeting.